leerbedrijflisa/demo/README.md

 # Demo
-This is a demo project, created to:
+This is a demo project, created to...

-* demo stuff
+* Demo stuff.
-* give a demo of stuff
+* Give a demo of stuff.
-* stuff the demo to give of
+* Stuff the demo to give of.

+!!!